AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/developing/developing-custom-components-tutorial.md

    Above is the edit markup for the Hello World Component.
 The first block displays an edit version of the component if the dialog message has been populated.

    The second block is rendered if no dialog message has been entered.
 The `cq-placeholder` and `data-emptytext` render the label ***Hello World*** as a place holder in that case.
-The string for the label can be internationalized using i18n in order to support authoring in multiple locales.
+The string for the label can be internationalized using i18n to support authoring in multiple locales.

 1. **Copy Screens Image Dialog to be used for the Hello World component.**